bubonic/cmusglivme/README.md

 will have the function to display on the primary screen in fullscreen mode.
 If set to "No" (default) it will use attached displays and display the artwork in fullscreen mode on attached displays.
 Set "Yes" if you are using something like chromecast or don't have an attached display

 ARIST_ART="DIR"
-is the directory containing art of the artist.
+is the directory containing directories of artists which in turn contain art of the specified artist.
 The code will use the levenstein.pl fuzzy matching algorithm to come up with a directory of the best match of the artist ID3 tag provided by cmus.
+So if cmus reports an artist of "Micheal Jakson" (due to poor ID3 tags) and you have a directory in /media/bubonic/MyWD/Pictures/Michael Jackson", cmusglivme.sh will fuzzy match to the correct directory and display the art in that directory.

 # discogsartistimgs.py